VCHOPRA86/Exchangio-Exchange/README.md

    Responsive Interface: The user interface adjusts seamlessly to different screen sizes and orientations.

 4. Contact and FAQ Section: To help assist users with common questions.
-Contact Form: Users can submit inquiries or feedback through an integrated contact form.
+Contact Form: Users can submit inquiries or feedback through an integrated contact form with https://formspree.io/ implemented

 ### Future Features